amazingchow/amazingchow/README.md

 * 🖥 I'm a distributed-system development engineer based in Shenzhen, China.
 * 🔍 I'm currently working for Sensetime Smart City Group.
 * 💼 Previously, I have graduated from HUST EE, and got a master's degree.
-* 🧐 I'm interested in distributed-system and raspberry pi.
-Recently focus on distributed-storage-system.
+* 🧐 I'm interested in distributed-system and blockchain.
+Recently focus on cosmos.

 **🌈 Languages and tools:**